idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

-I would love to have a fluent API support in MAUI, so I have created a fork [https://github.com/idexus/maui](https://github.com/idexus/maui) to support this feature.
+I would love to have a fluent API support in the MAUI, so I have created a fork [https://github.com/idexus/maui](https://github.com/idexus/maui) to support this feature.

 # Properties

-It generates fluent extension methods for all properties and bindable properties in all `BindableObject` classes, and for properties in `Style`, `VisualState`, `VisualStateGroup`, `VisualStateGroupList` classes
+It generates fluent extension methods for all properties and bindable properties for all `BindableObject` classes, and for properties for `Style`, `VisualState`, `VisualStateGroup`, `VisualStateGroupList` classes

 Usage:
 ```cs